Blue-Ocean-Pacific/Blue_Ocean_Pacific/README.md

 To run Pacific Microphone locally:
 1. Fork and Clone the repo <https://github.com/Blue-Ocean-Pacific/Blue_Ocean_Pacific>
 2. Install sox
-    - `sudo apt install sox` and `sudo apt-get install libsox-fmt-mp3` for Linux
+    - `sudo apt install sox` and `sudo apt-get install libsox-fmt-mp3` for Linux or WSL
     - Use homebrew for MacOS
 3. Set up file named '.env' in the root folder with the following variables:
     - DBTOKEN